SDNMap/sdnmap/README.md

 No prior knowledge of the SDN controller or network is required.

 SDNMap is an open-source software and can be used under the terms of the Creative Commons (CC0) license.
-For details about the functionality of SDNMap we refer to the research paper "Adversarial Network Forensics in Software Defined Networking" (currently under review).
+For details about the functionality of SDNMap we refer to the research paper "Adversarial Network Forensics in Software Defined Networking".

-Please keep in mind that SDNMap is a research protoype.
-We appreciate all suggestions to improve it.
-Contact us with any questions, bugs, etc. at: sdnmap@gmail.com

 We made two videos to demonstrate SDNMap:
 - Reconstruct Floodlight's Access Control List with SDNMap: https://youtu.be/rTMYvoRFc0U